GKZ discriminant and Multiplicities: Introduction

-\bt[Theorem \ref{t: main}] Let $W$ be a codimension one cone in the GKZ fan of a CY problem.
+we can easily get the following main theorem \bt[Theorem \ref{t: main}] Let $W$ be a codimension one cone in the GKZ fan of a CY problem.
 For any minimal face $F$ of the polytope $\Pi$, let $n_{W,F}^A$ denote the intersection multiplicity (A-side multiplicity) defined by the tropical complex, and $n_{W,F}^B$ denote the semiorthogonal decomposition multiplicity (B-side multiplicity).
 Then \et

 In addition, we obtain a recursive formula relating multiplicities to the ranks of K-theory, hence volumes of stacky fans (see Section \ref{s:volume-of-fan}).

 \begin{theo}[Proposition \ref{p:recursive}] Let $C$ be a GKZ chamber, and $\bSigma$ the corresponding stacky fan.
 For each minimal face $F \in \fcal$, let $n_F:=[X_\bSigma: Z_{/F}]$ denote the SOD multiplicity of $\Coh(Z_{/F})$ in $\Coh(X_\bSigma)$.
 Then we have a system of linear equations labelled also by minimal faces $\fcal$,